Keep MSWD Away from ID8: Protect Our Water

 April 16, 2026: MSWD Study Session (Public Testimony Begins)

-This is the session where the "no records" letter was read aloud in public with CVWD GM Jim Barrett in the room.
+This is the session where the "no records" letter from CVWD Clerk Sylvia Bermudez was read aloud in public with CVWD General Manager Jim Barrett in the room.
 The meeting was adjourned before a vote due to audio failures.

 April 20, 2026: MSWD Regular Meeting (Resolution 2026-03 Vote)